SolemmaLLC/ClimateStudioDocs/docs/luminaires.rst

 Once luminaire selection is complete, click the *Place in Rhino Model* button (**6**), which places the luminaire in the Rhino model at a user-specified point.
 To create additional copies of the luminaire, simply use the *copy* or *array* commands in Rhino.
-Copying luminaires places them in the same lighting object as the original luminaire (using block instances), which means the entire object can be edited in concert.
+Copying luminaires creates multiple instances of the same object (using block instances), allowing the entire set of instances to be edited in concert.

-Luminaire Table
+Luminaires Table
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

 .. figure:: images/luminairesTable.png
    :width: 900px
    :align: center

 The Luminaires Table lists all luminaire objects in the model, and facilitates editing and deleting groups, as well as controlling their display in the viewport.

 The checkbox in the table's far left column (**11**), along with the visibility of the luminaire blocks in Rhino, determines whether a luminaire is included in renderings and point-in-time illuminance calculations.